Justasrimavicius/microgogool/README.md

 ## Known problems/bugs

-Not a problem per se, but not fully finished functionality/tests.
+- Not a problem per se, but not fully finished functionality/tests.
 Will add to this project for an additional month(mainly trying to achieve max coverage).
+- CORS errors(a big problem that I am trying to fix)